Alibaba meets with China regulator, controversial report retracted

 The Chinese company is sensitive to accusations about its efforts to suppress counterfeit products, which span several years.
 During a quarterly earnings call on Thursday, Alibaba vice-chairman Joseph Tsai called the SAIC's initial report "flawed," and said the firm was preparing to file a formal complaint.

-(Reporting by Megha Rajagopalan in Bengalaru, John Ruwitch in Shanghai and Edwin Chan in San Francisco; Editing by Mark Potter, Bernard Orr)
+(Reporting by Megha Rajagopalan in Beijing, John Ruwitch in Shanghai and Edwin Chan in San Francisco; Editing by Mark Potter, Bernard Orr)